Partnering with Parents to Point Kids to Jesus

 // Classes & Teams //

-While we have paused our Nursery and Elementary classes for now, we are still offering a Preschool class.
-This class is for Age 1 (walkers) to PreKindergarten.
-Kids in this class will not be required to wear masks though volunteers will wear masks.
+While we have paused our Nursery and Elementary classes for now, we are still offering Preschool classes.
+These classes are for Age 1 (walkers) to PreKindergarten.
+Kids and volunteers in this class will not be required to wear masks though masks are welcome.

 // Curriculum //